open-ibc/ibc-app-solidity-template/README.md

 For every script you'll find a field in the configuration file!!

 > **Note**: These are the default scripts provided.
 They provide the most generic interactions with the contracts to deploy, create channels and send packets.
 For more complicated use cases you will want to customize the scripts to your use case.
+See [advanced usage](#🦾-advanced-usage) for more info.

 ### Deploy